 Jung Kook grows up in a small town near the ocean side.
 The waves crash against the shores and the stars shine clearly in the inky, black sky.
 There isn’t much to do in this small town, so all he has are his friends.

-The oldest is Seokjin, and he takes his role as the eldest very seriously.
-He's always scolding and lecturing them.
+The oldest is Seokjin, and he takes this role very seriously.
+When he isn't scolding them, he's lecturing them about this and that and everything in-between.
 Yoongi is only a few months younger than Seokjin, but so much calmer and laid back.
 Hoseok smiles too much and laughs at anything remotely funny.
 Namjoon is born in the same year as Hoseok, but acts as if he's a millennium older.
 Jimin dyes his hair ridiculous colours on whim; he cries too much and laughs too loudly.
 Lastly, there is Taehyung, his next door neighbour who holds Jung Kook’s hand and does stupid things that make him giggle.

 Jung Kook is six when they make the promise.
 They're spending the day by the ocean, collecting sea glass in a plastic bucket.